 • Fire: If a fire causes damage to your septic system in any way, repairs may be covered by your policy.

-• Vandalism and riots: If anyone intentionally damages your septic system as an act of vandalism or it gets damaged during civil unrest, it may be covered by your policy, depending on the circumstances.
+• Vandalism and riots: If anyone intentionally damages your septic system as an act of vandalism or your system is damaged during civil unrest, it may be covered by your policy, depending on the circumstances.

 • Hail, windstorms and lightning: Septic tank damage resulting from any of these severe weather types is likely to be covered.

 • Explosions: Most homeowners insurance policies cover damage resulting from explosions.
-If this affects your septic tank or pipes, your insurance will usually kick in to cover the cost of repairs.
+If this affects your septic tank or pipes, your insurance will usually kick in to cover the cost of repairs up to your policy limit.

 When are septic tanks not covered by home insurance?

-As you might have noticed from the above list, homeowners insurance is most likely to cover septic tank damage when it results from a sudden, unexpected event.
-Your home insurance will likely not cover damage resulting from septic system problems caused by wear-and-tear or lack of maintenance.
-So if you let a nearby tree grow roots into the tank, for example, or regularly flush nonbiodegradable items into your septic tank, you may not qualify for a home insurance payout for repairs to the areas damaged.
+In most cases, homeowners insurance does cover septic tank damage when it results from a sudden, unexpected event (as you might have noticed from the above list).
+However, home insurance is not likely to cover damage resulting from septic system problems caused by wear and tear or lack of maintenance.
+So, if you let a nearby tree grow roots into the tank or regularly flush nonbiodegradable items, for example, you may not qualify for a home insurance payout for repairs to the areas damaged.

 Additionally, almost all home insurance policies specifically exclude coverage for damage caused by earthquakes and floods.
 Depending on where you live, you might consider adding separate flood or earthquake coverage.